KatlegoDuiker/KatlegoDuiker/README.md

 - 👋 Hi, I’m @KatlegoDuiker
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web and Mobile Development
-- 🌱 I’m currently learning PHP and Laravel.
-In future I'm looking at learning Python and Django.
+- 🌱 I’m currently learning React Native.
+In future I'm looking at learning Swift with focus on being an iOS developer.
 - 📫 You can reach me on katcom7@gmail.com

 <!---